 Firstly, what is a tweak?
-A tweak is when you use certain foods to be something they are not made to be.
+A tweak is when you use a particular Syn free food in a way it is not meant to be consumed.
 I.E here we are using couscous as a coating rather than cooking it to eat fully expanded.

-25g Couscous used as coating should be classed as 4.5 Syns.
+25g Couscous used as coating or flour should be classed as 4.5 Syns.

 Before creating this recipe you definitely need something to serve with it.. try out some of these recipes:

 - 400g Skinless Chicken Breast (or 2 Large Breasts)

 - 2 Medium Eggs (Beaten)

 - ½ tsp Mustard Powder

 - ½ tsp Garlic Granules